Amalfi Coast & Capri, Italy

-The Tyrrhrian Sea's navy blue, turquoise and green waters sparkle and slap the sailboats, fishing boats and motorboats as the handsome grinning hired driver of our tiny car makes the "I can't believe this is a two way road" hairpin turns along the unguarded cliffside roads of the Amalfi Coast.
+The Tyrrhrian Sea's navy blue, turquoise and green waters sparkle and slap the sailboats, fishing boats, and motorboats as the handsome, grinning hired driver of our tiny car makes the "I can't believe this is a two way road" hairpin turns along the unguarded cliffside roads of the Amalfi Coast.
 From the road, this scenic, albeit 007 dangerously alluring highway, seems to move on its own at an unsustainable pace.
 Everything passing appears locked in the burst mode of a digital camera.
 Pastel houses cling to the cliffs, olive and lemon groves speckle the hillside, and bright orange beach umbrellas smile in the sands.
-Stopped curbside outside the IL SAN PIETRO DI POSITANO HOTEL, passenger heartbeats return to normal levels, and through the doors the world turns into something off a movie set.
+Stopped curbside outside the IL SAN PIETRO DI POSITANO HOTEL, passenger heartbeats return to normal levels, and the world turns into something off a movie set through the doors.
 The people are beautiful, the surroundings are beautiful, the food is extraordinary.
 At once the world seems so unreal that it just could be a figment of the imagination, or at least the set of the latest James Bond thriller complete with academy award winning soundtrack.

 Safely suspended between the sea and the embrace of the Lattari Mountains, life slows down in a hurry.
 It takes time to adjust to the all at once and from every direction sensory stimulation.
 A faint salty, lemony scent perfumes the air.
 The sky is a Van Gogh palette blue, and the sea a glittering mythological aegean blue.
 Coarse, multi-trunked branches of the the tobacco trees root themselves into the craggy rocks of the surrounding cliffs.
 The city bustles, but the sound nothing more than murmurs, as if loud noises might break the magic spell cast by the surrounding natural beauty.